MAN IN CHARGE

 “From the beginning of the massive capital improvement plan, it’s been about preserving and protecting the many aspects of the original hotel,” Leone explains.
 “One of my favorites was the creation of the HMF lobby bar and restaurant located in the historic Florentine Room/Celebrity Isle space off the north loggia.
 The original historic ceilings, walls and chandeliers are in the pristine condition, but, thanks to hospitality designer Adam D. Tihany, they are successfully complemented with new modern decor.”

-Photography Courtesy Of: Eric Striffler
+Photography by: Eric Striffler